-• users:zoweUser is the TSO user ID that the ZOWESVR started task runs under.
-For the majority of installs, this will be IZUSVR, so enter IZUSVR as the value, and the script will give this user access to the READ ZWES.IS FACILITY class that allows Zowe to use the cross memory server.

-- users:stcUser is the user ID that the ZWESIS01 started task will be run under.
+- users:zoweUser is the TSO user ID that the ZOWESVR started task runs under.
+For the majority of installs, this will be IZUSVR, so enter IZUSVR as the value, and the script will give this user access to the READ ZWES.IS FACILITY class that allows Zowe to use the cross memory server. - tssFacilityOwner If you specify auto (which must be lower case), the result of running the command id -u n will be used as the value.
+Otherwise, the given value will be used. - users:stcUser is the user ID that the ZWESIS01 and ZWESAUX started tasks will be run under.
 Enter the same value as the user ID that is running ZOWESVR, so choose IZUSVR. - users:stcUserUid.
-This is the Unix user ID of the TSO user ID used to run the ZWESIS01 started task.
+This is the Unix user ID of the TSO user ID used to run the ZWESIS01 and ZWESAUX started tasks.
 If the user ID is IZUSVR to see the Unix user ID enter the command id IZUSVR which will return the stcUserUid in the uid result.
 In the example below IZUSVR has a uid of 210, so users:stcUserUid=210 should be entered.

-'''

-/:>id IZUSVR

-uid=210(IZUSVR) gid=202(IZUADMIN) groups=205(IZUSECAD)
+/:>id IZUSVR uid=210(IZUSVR) gid=202(IZUADMIN) groups=205(IZUSECAD)

-'''

-• users:stcGroup is the user group that the ZWESIS01 started task will be run under.
-Enter the same values as the user group that is running ZOWESVR, so choose IZUADMIN.
+- users:stcGroup is the user group that the ZWESIS01 and ZWESAUX started tasks will be run under.
+Enter the same values as the user group that is running ZOWESVR, so choose IZUADMIN. - 1.
+Add required PPT entries, grant the ZWESAUX user READ access, and if necessary configure an ICSF cryptographic services environment. - 2.
+Run the zowe-install-apf-server.sh script.

-After you edit the zowe-install-apf-server.yaml file with values, add a PPT entry before you run zowe-install-apf-server.sh.